Ireland Legalizes Medical Cannabis: While access has been a hard won fight, it is still too limited to help many sick patients.

 At the end of June, 2019, Health Minister, Simon Harris, signed legislation enacting a new Medical Cannabis Access Programme in Ireland.
 The program will begin with a 5-year trial, and a review planned in 2024.
 Effectively, Ireland legalizes cannabis for medicinal purposes.

 The Health Minister stressed that the Irish government has no plans to legalize adult-use (recreational) cannabis.
 Instead, Harris stressed the goal of “compassionate access” for patients who have not responded to conventional treatments.

 The new law allows doctors to prescribe medical cannabis in Ireland for residents with the following conditions (where conventional treatments have failed):

 - Intractable nausea and vomiting associated with chemotherapy

 Interestingly, the minister’s speech implied that specialist doctors will have broad leeway to prescribe cannabis: “Ultimately it will be the decision of the medical consultant, in consultation with their patient, to prescribe a particular treatment, including a cannabis-based treatment, for a patient under their care.”

 Irish pharmacies will dispense cannabis.
 Unlike in the U.S., where insurance companies refuse to cough up for cannabis treatment, the government will cover the costs for many patients.
 This will include those unable to work due to long-term illness and holders of free medical cards Ireland issued to low-income residents.

-Cannabis will only be supplied by operators that the Irish government vets.
+Only operators that the Irish government vets will supply cannabis.
 The first stage of the program will consist of applications from potential suppliers to have their products tested to ensure compliance with the new law.
 To begin with, cannabis will be imported, but Harris has signalled the government’s openness to the idea of home-grown, Irish medical cannabis.